It may be Britain’s second largest city, but it’s safe to say Birmingham is packed to the brim with surprises.

 For as long as we can remember, we’ve been itching to bring the soul of Cuba to the heart of Birmingham.
 And now, at long last, we’re opening in this beautiful unique city.

-We’ll be landing in Brum real soon, and before you know it, you’ll be enjoying dazzling handcrafted cocktails, feasts of mouth-wateringly exotic food, and unforgettable nights of dancing, all to the rhythm of a live salsa band.
+Revolución de Cuba Birmingham will be arriving soon, and before you know it, you’ll be enjoying dazzling handcrafted cocktails, feasts of mouth-wateringly exotic food, and unforgettable nights of dancing, all to the rhythm of a live salsa band.